ARTIST-Association/ARTIST/docs/tutorial_heliostat_raytracing.rst

 .. code-block::

     ARTIST Scenario containing:
         A Power Plant located at: [0.0, 0.0, 0.0] with 1 Target Area(s), 1 Light Source(s), and 1 Heliostat(s).
-    The light source is a Sun().
+    The light source is a Sun.
     The first target area is a receiver.
-    The first heliostat in the first group in the field is heliostat heliostat_1.
+    The first heliostat in the first group in the field is heliostat_1.
-    Heliostat heliostat_1 is located at: [0.0, 5.0, 0.0, 1.0].
+    The location of heliostat_1 is: [0.0, 5.0, 0.0, 1.0].
-    Heliostat heliostat_1 is aiming at: [0.0, -50.0, 0.0, 1.0].

 Selecting Active Heliostats and Target Areas
 --------------------------------------------
 In ARTIST the information about the helisotats is saved per heliostat property.
-There is one tensor containing all heliostat positions from a specific heliostat group.
+There is one tensor containing all heliostat positions from a specific heliostat group (see :ref:`Artist Under the Hood<artist_under_the_hood>`).
 Similarly there is one tensor containing all aim points and so on.
 To address a specific heliostat, it is important to know its index.
 To activate one or more heliostats for the alignment process or raytracing, you can mark the entry at the heliostat index with a 1 in the ``active_heliostats_mask`` tensor, like this:

 .. code-block::

-    # Let's say we only want to consider one Heliostat for the beginning.
-    # We will choose the first Heliostat, with index 0 by activating it.
     active_heliostats_mask = torch.tensor([1], dtype=torch.int32, device=device)

 Then we activate these heliostats by calling the ``activate_heliostats()`` method: